We left behind the peaceful Lake Ohrid in North Macedonia and headed towards the busy, noisy, colorful, and lively Tirana Albania‘s capital.

 In Tirana, we were taken by surprise by all the traffic and noise.
 Ana, who was driving, found it quite tiring, and slightly annoying at times.
 Apparently, being a woman driver made my friend a very interesting traffic participant.
 Therefore all the male drivers on the street would lean over their steering wheels or their windows to stare at her.
 It was funny in the beginning, but a bit disturbing after a while.

 Eventually, we found a place to park the car (quite difficult to find a spot).
 While the guys went looking for accommodation, we had a really good coffee and rested a bit in the shade on some random terrace.

-The hostel we were looking for no longer existed, but the new owner still rented rooms, at a higher price than the offered quality, and he didn’t have the best manners, either.
+The hostel from the Lonely Planet guide no longer exists, but the new owner still rented rooms, at a higher price than the offered quality, and he didn’t have the best manners, either.
 But we were tired, Ana didn’t want to look for another parking spot and we didn’t know where else to look in the area, either.
-So we decided to stay, unpack and go see the actual city a bit.
+So we decided to stay, unpack, and go see the actual city a bit.

-We ended up visiting the National Museum of History, which was very interesting.
+We ended up spending most of our time in Tirana visiting the National Museum of History, which was very interesting.
 And we passed by the former residence of Enver Hoxha, a well-known historic building in Tirana.
-Then we walked a bit more on the streets, staring at all the buildings.

-Towards the end of our trip, when I was in Dubrovnik (Croatia), I met a girl in a hostel.
-She was an artist and told me that Tirana used to be a grey city, and got repainted like this in order to lower the crime rate.
+Toward the end of our trip, when I was in Dubrovnik (Croatia), I met a girl in a hostel.
+She was an artist and told me that Albania’s capital used to be a grey city, and Tirana got repainted to lower the crime rate.
 And guess what: it worked!